 Silver City’s summer public programming in arts and science will include a free family-friendly concert by Kantu Inka, award-winning visiting artists and writers, free kids science and engineering activities, plus a floral design class, a coding workshop, lectures and more for adults and teens.
 Healthy Communities partners with UNCE, United Way, Nevada Bugs & Butterflies, Society of Women Engineers, etc. to offer the kids’ activities.
 Silver City is in Lyon County, 3 miles from Virginia City.
 Contact Quest for more details: firstname.lastname@example.org.

 Upcoming HCC Meeting Locations and Guest Speakers: HCC meets on the second Thursday of each month at 9am.
-During our June meeting in Silver Springs, the topic will be Carson Tahoe’s First Episode Psychosis Program (FEP) program, described by Cimeon Lupo, Licensed Clinical Social Worker with Carson Tahoe Behavioral Health.
+During our June meeting in Dayton, the topic will be Carson Tahoe’s First Episode Psychosis Program (FEP) program, described by Cimeon Lupo, Licensed Clinical Social Worker with Carson Tahoe Behavioral Health.
 HCC does not meet in the month of July.
 Our August meeting will be in Fernley at Silverland Middle School, with guest speaker Cody Wagner of the Fernley Community Foundation.
 Our September meeting will be held at the Storey Community Center in Virginia City, with guest speakers from Reno Behavioral Healthcare Hospital.
 Our October meeting will be held in Silver Springs Community Center, with guest speakers from Care Chest.

 Additional HCC Board Members Sought: Healthy Communities welcomes applications from those who would enjoy serving on our board of directors.
 Contact Director Wendy Madson at 246-7550 or email@example.com for more information.